Akashdip-N/Predicting-song-genre-using-NLP/README.md

 The helper functions for preprocessing are located in the `functions.py` file.

 # Installation
-You need to have the following softwares installed on your machine:
+You need to have the following software installed on your machine:
   * [Python](https://www.python.org/downloads/)
   * [Anaconda Navigator](https://www.anaconda.com/products/distribution)
   * [Juypyter notebook](https://jupyter.org/install)

-Follow the below steps to run the code in your local machine:
+Follow the below steps to run the code on your local machine:
   1. Clone the repository:
 ```bash
 git clone https://github.com/Akashdip-N/Predicting-song-genre-using-NLP.git